Aston7292/dixel/README.md

 - **Load Images**: Import pngs into a pixel grid.
 - **View Navigation**: Move the view for large images.
 - **Edit Pixels**: Color and erase pixels.
-- **Palette Options**: Change or erase a color from the palette with a dropdown menu
+- **Palette Options**: Edit or delete a color from the palette with a dropdown menu
 - **Brush Size**: Select the brush size using checkboxes.
 - **Zooming**: Zoom in/out towards the mouse
 - **Minimap**: At any point there's a minimap in the top right corner with a white square to indicate the current position